IanFinlayson/exploring-cs/chapter01.md

 ------------------------------------------------------------------------

 Next we will look at a more interesting variation of this game.
-In this variation, instead of just answering \"no\" for an incorrect guess, the player will either say that the guess was too low, or too high.
+In this variation, instead of just answering "no" for an incorrect guess, the player will either say that the guess was too low, or too high.
 Again, consider an example with two players.
 This time, the limit will be 100: